ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * Added considerations on race conditions with multiple Administrators.

 * Clarified requirement for some operations to be atomic.

+* Early centralization of what it means to have permissions.

 * Minor clarifications and editorial improvements.